easy-ride-victoria/new_easy_ride/README.md

 - deployment: Heroku

 ## Getting Started:
-1. Clone the repository into a new local one
+1. Clone the repository into a new local one, and cd into this local folder

 2. Install the database (postgresql must be installed)
   - create the Rails database: ``` $ rails db:create ```